jo-grammer/jo-grammer/README.md

 * 🧉 Yerba Maté is my fuel
 * 🕺 I had an urban dance crew in college
-* ⚡I love running and working on playlist
+* ⚡I love running and working on music playlist